hyperledger/fabric/docs/source/whatis.md

 smart contract.
 Thus, each transaction need only be executed (endorsed) by the subset of the peer nodes necessary to satisfy the transaction's endorsement policy.
 This allows for parallel execution increasing overall performance and scale of the system.
-This first phase also **eliminates any non-determinism**;
-as inconsistent results can be filtered out before ordering.
+This first phase also **eliminates any non-determinism**, as inconsistent results can be filtered out before ordering.

 Because we have eliminated non-determinism, Fabric is the first blockchain technology that **enables use of standard programming languages**.
-In the 1.1.0 release, smart contracts in Go and Node.js can be used; and there are plans to support other popular languages including Java in subsequent releases.
+In the 1.1.0 release, smart contracts can be written in either Go or Node.js, while there are plans to support other popular languages including Java in subsequent releases.

 ## Privacy and Confidentiality